apoorvaaxo/Avatar-3D-Customiser-Website/README.md

    The app will be available at `http://localhost:5173`.

 IMPORTANT NOTE :
-To ensure the backend functionality works, you need to add your own OpenAI API key.
-Note that the OpenAI API requires a paid subscription.
-The app will only operate correctly if you have a valid API key.
+The frontend of the application works as intended.
+To ensure the backend functionality works, you need to add your own OpenAI API key.The AI Picker functionality requires a valid, paid OpenAI API subscription to generate AI-designed patterns and logos.

 ## License